ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Introduction

-for a smooth function $\varphi$, $H> 0$, and $p\geq 2$; cf. \cite{Nesterov2023a,nesterov2021inexact}.
-This framework consists of two levels, where the upper level involves applying the inexact high-order proximal-point operator, and the lower level is an approach to handle the underlying proximal-point operator inexactly, yielding some interesting complexity results.
-Recently, Ahookhosh and Nesterov expanded this framework further for convex composite optimization in a bi-level optimization framework (BiOPT), where the related proximal auxiliary problem was solved inexactly by Bregman proximal gradient method; cf. \cite{Ahookhosh24, Ahookhosh23}.
+for a smooth function $\varphi$, $H> 0$, and $p\geq 2$; cf. \cite{nesterov2021inexact,Nesterov2023a}.
+This framework consists of two levels, where the upper level applies the inexact high-order proximal-point operator, and the lower level solves the underlying proximal problem inexactly.
+This structure has led to interesting complexity results; see, e.g., \cite{Ahookhosh24,Nesterov2023a,Nesterov2022,zhu2024global}.
+Recently, Ahookhosh and Nesterov extended this framework further to convex composite optimization in a {\it bi-level optimization framework} (BiOPT), where the related proximal auxiliary problem is solved inexactly by the Bregman proximal gradient method; cf. \cite{Ahookhosh23,Ahookhosh24}.

-As a consequence of the definition for the Moreau envelope~\eqref{eq:prox2} and other envelopes for composite problems (e.g., \cite{Ahookhosh21, patrinos2013proximal, Stella17, Themelis18, themelis2019acceleration,themelis2020douglas}), the {\it exact oracle} for these functions exists if a closed-form solution for the underlying proximal auxiliary problem is accessible; otherwise, such oracle cannot be generated.
-In practice, perhaps the most serious bottleneck of applying envelope functions seems to be this requirement to access the exact solution for the proximal auxiliary problem that, in turn, leads to their impracticality for many interesting applications with relatively complex cost functions.
-To the best of our knowledge, there is no study dealing with the inexactness of proximal oracles for envelope functions.
-This motivates the quest to develop a {\it novel smoothing framework} using envelope functions with {\it inexact proximal oracles}.
-Accordingly, this leads to an {\it inexact two-level smoothing optimization framework} where, at the upper level, a smooth optimization scheme with an inexact oracle is developed, and the corresponding proximal auxiliary problem is solved inexactly at the lower level.
-The development of such a framework is the main motivation for our current study, where its detail will be described in the coming sections.
+As a consequence of the definition for the Moreau envelope and other envelopes for composite problems (e.g., \cite{Ahookhosh21, patrinos2013proximal, Stella17, themelis2019acceleration,themelis2020douglas,Themelis18}), an {\it exact oracle} for these functions exists only if a closed-form solution to the underlying proximal auxiliary problem is available.
+Otherwise, such an oracle cannot be generated.
+In practice, this requirement is often the most serious bottleneck in applying envelope functions, rendering them impractical for many interesting applications with complex cost functions.
+To the best of our knowledge, no study has addressed inexactness of proximal oracles for envelope functions.
+This motivates the quest to develop a {\it novel smoothing framework} based on envelope functions with {\it inexact proximal oracles}.
+Accordingly, this leads to an {\it inexact two-level smoothing optimization framework}, where at the upper level, a smooth optimization scheme with an inexact oracle is applied, and at the lower level, the corresponding proximal auxiliary problem is solved inexactly.
+The development of such a framework is the main motivation for our study, and its details will be described in the coming sections.